 The initial set up and planting takes us a couple evenings.
 Our garden is about 12’x14’ and we have 10 different types of vegetables this year.

 It took my family and I one evening to prepare our garden space.
 This included clearing out anything left over from last year, picking up rocks, raking, and tilling the soil.
 We also set up the rabbit fence, which probably takes the most time for us.

 The next night, we planted our little vegetable and fruit plants (already grown into small plants).
 I found every kind I was looking for at Wal-Mart but there are many stores where you can buy them.

 Then we planted the seeds.
-It felt like it went quickly and I’ve learned to not worry too much about what’s next to what.
+It felt like it went quickly.
+I’ve learned to not worry too much about what plants are next to what.
 You’ll learn as you go where you like things.
 For instance, our cucumbers grow like crazy so I like to put them on the edge of the garden and use wire cages for them to grow on.

 It has been so rainy in Illinois this spring that I have only had to water once in a few weeks since planting.
 The only other things we do from time to time is weed and add plant food to help provide the soil with nutrients.